 I could go down the route of “you only live once,” but that shouldn’t be your motivation.
 Traveling with a backpack while using all your savings is designed to make you feel more in touch with life, including yourself.
+In some cases you might actually pick up some backpacker jobs to keep you fit.
 Do some squats while at Machu Picchu, trail the Great Wall of China –these are still exercises that will improve your health and body.
 Jackpot!

 Your Diet is 80% of the Battle

 While I understand that this might be the last thing you want to hear while traveling, the same rules you have while going to the gym apply when exploring.
 What you eat will count as 80 to maybe even 90% of how you feel and ultimately look.